 Charged With Intoxication Manslaughter?
 You Need Mark Thiessen on Your Side.

 Even one death as the result of drunk driving is too many, and we hope that all of our fans and followers make wise choices and abstain from drinking and driving.
-But if you or someone you know is being charged with intoxication manslaughter in Texas, you need to act and you need to act fast.
+But if you or someone you know is being charged with Houston intoxication manslaughter lawyer, you need to act and you need to act fast.
 Mark Thiessen is a trial-tested Houston DWI attorney who has helped his clients successfully beat intoxication manslaughter charges using science, aggressive tactics, and a strong DWI expertise.

 Mark has even tried and won a case involving quadruple intoxication manslaughter!
 To get the right start fighting your charges, schedule your free consultation today.

 - DWI in Texas Second Offense: What You Need to Know

 - Suspended License in Texas: What to Do